ChamaniS/SplitFedZip/README.md

 5. Ballé, Johannes, David Minnen, Saurabh Singh, Sung Jin Hwang, and Nick Johnston.
 "Variational image compression with a scale hyperprior."
 In International Conference on Learning Representations.
 2018.
 <a id="reference-6"></a>
 6. Cheng, Zhengxue, Heming Sun, Masaru Takeuchi, and Jiro Katto.
 "Learned image compression with discretized gaussian mixture likelihoods and attention modules."
 In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition, pp. 7939-7948.
 2020.
+<a id="reference-7"></a>
+7. Lockhart, Lisette, Parvaneh Saeedi, Jason Au, and Jon Havelock.
+"Multi-label classification for automatic human blastocyst grading with severely imbalanced data."
+In 2019 IEEE 21st International Workshop on Multimedia Signal Processing (MMSP), pp. 1-6.
+IEEE, 2019.
+<a id="reference-8"></a>
+8. Tschandl, Philipp, Cliff Rosendahl, and Harald Kittler.
+"The HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions."
+Scientific data 5, no. 1 (2018): 1-9.